ha-y0ung-kim/image_processing_cpp/README.md

-# image_processing_cpp
+# image-processing

-image_processing_cpp is a image filtering, modification tool.
+image-processing is a image filtering tool.

 The image is filtered in the spatial domain using kernel and convolution.
 Currently provided filtering methods are :